 There are other reasons to rent a backup generator when yours is offline for any reason.
 We all hope that any type of maintenance or repair service will be fast and efficient with nothing major found.
 Companies like Duthie Power specifically looks during every maintenance for issues that bring the generator crashing down, however not every service follows this happy path.

 Engineering, is far from an exact science.
 So, when you’re servicing your generator, or carrying out what you think is a simple repair, you can find another problem that needs urgent attention.
 If If you have a backup generator in place, then the pressure is off.
 You can attend to the problems associated with the service of your generator and focus your attention there.

 If you don’t have a temporary backup generator in place and you simply rely on your existing generator then a simple problem can turn into a real conundrum.
 Do you leave the generator offline and effect repairs right now, which could leave your business vulnerable to a power outage, or do you get it working and attend to the other repairs down the line?

 Leaving your generator offline or putting a band aid on it are two possibilities, and you’re just making the best of a lousy job whichever way you go.
 However, you’re running the risk of losing up time now or dealing with a significant breakdown in the near future.
 Either way, at this point, you’re potentially gambling with serious financial losses.

 Play It Safe With A Backup Generator

-All it takes to avoid this problem is to play it safe and have a rental generator in place to pick up the slack if your generator requires more repairs beyond a simple service call.
+All it takes to avoid this problem is to play it safe and have backup power generator rentals in place to pick up the slack if your generator requires more repairs beyond a simple service call.
 Think of it as covering all your bases.
 For ease of connecting a backup generator to your system, consider installing a generator docking station.
 This way it is already hardwired into your system and all that needs to be done is plug the unit in.
 This can end up saving significant costs especially if there are many feet of cable that will need to be run.